Ygrno/GoaListApp/README.md

 The reason for that is that I never meant to publish this app, only using it as a prototype or proof of concept and sharing it with close group of friends.
 Please be aware of this when using the application.

+Feel free to use this project as a template for creating your own Goal-List app with a custom server-side implementation.

 The app has been tested only on android devices, I have no Idea how it behaves or looks on an ios!